 - A. Section Includes:

 - 1. Equipment labels.

 - 2. Pipe labels.

 - 3. Duct labels.

 - 4. Stencils.

 - 5. Valve tags.

-- 6. Equipment Location Ceiling Markers.
+- 6. Equipment Location Ceiling Markers

 - A. Procedural Requirements: Comply with requirements of Section 01 33 00 Submittals and as modified below. - 1.
 Specified Products: If product to be incorporated into Project is specified by name and product designation in Part 2 below, submit "As-Specified Verification Form" (attached to Section 01 33 00 Submittals) in lieu of "Product Data" identified below in this Article. - 2.
-Equivalent Products or Substitutions: If product to be incorporated into Project is not specified by name and product designation in Part 2 below, comply with all Action Submittal requirements specified below. - B. Action Submittals: - 1.
+Equivalent Products or Substitutions: If product to be incorporated into Project is not specified by name and product designation in Part 2 below, comply with all Action Submittal requirements specified below. - B. Action submittals: - 1.
 Submit manufacturer's data sheets for all proposed products demonstrating compliance with specifications. - C. Closeout Information, for inclusion in Operations and Maintenance Manual: - 1.
-Approved Submittal. - a.
+Approved submittal. - a.
 If "As-Specified Verification Form" submittal is approved, also include product data for all identification components used.

 - 2. Include all information required in Section 01 78 23 Operation and Maintenance Data. - 3.
-Valve Schedule.
+Valve Chart Refer to Section 23 05 00 Common Work Results for HVAC, for details.